 Because of seabirds, by definition, spend most of their lives far out to sea, they are difficult to study and less is known about them than more familiar types of birds.
-There are many types of seabirds from auks to gannets to penguins, and still other categories of similar species, such as cormorants, terns and gulls, that are often categorized with seabirds even though they are not true marine birds.
+There are many different seabirds from auks to gannets to penguins.
+Still other categories of similar species, such as cormorants, terns, pelicans, and gulls, are often categorized with seabirds even though they are not true marine birds.
 Despite the great variety of seabirds, however, each of these species shares common characteristics that define them as seabirds.

-Seabirds can be found worldwide with varying ranges through waters of different temperatures, but what is true about all their ranges is that they are pelagic - they roam far out to sea rather than staying near coastal areas or islands.
+Seabirds can be found worldwide with varying ranges through waters of different temperatures, but what is true about all their ranges is that they are pelagic: They roam far out to sea rather than staying exclusively near coastal areas or islands.
 Seabirds can, in fact, be found hundreds or thousands of miles from the nearest land, and many seabird species may spend years at sea without ever returning to land.
 When they do visit islands or coastlines, it is often just to breed and raise their young, a process which may take a few weeks or several months.
-Outside of breeding, seabirds spend most of their lives above, on or in the sea.
+Outside of breeding, seabirds spend most of their lives above, on, or in the sea.

 Seabirds are well adapted to life in a marine environment, and they have several physical adaptations that give them an advantage for life on the high seas.
 Knowing these adaptations can help birders instantly recognize if they are looking at a seabird.

 - Plumage Coloration: Most seabirds have drab plumage that is dark above and light below.
 This type of coloration, called countershading, offers camouflage from aerial predators and hides the bird from potential prey beneath them.